-- 4.11.18 Taking account of demand-led pressures, the Council's forecast unmitigated 2023-24 overspend will be met from the Earmarked Reserves releases set out in the separate report for consideration at this meeting.
-Any balance in excess of the Earmarked Reserves releases set out in that report will be met from the reserve used for revenue budget management referred to in paragraph 4.11.27. - 4.11.19 This means that there is no planned call on the Council's General Reserve to meet 2023-24 revenue budget overspends as currently forecast.
-However, any overspends in services over and above those currently projected would see the General Reserve balance fall below £25m, once the reserves available for budget management have been depleted.
-It is recognised that the forecast General Reserve balance over the medium term is significantly lower than would be preferred.
-If funding allows, restorative measures will be utilised over the period of the FYFP and beyond to build back up the balance of the General Reserve. - 4.11.20 The Council's FYFP has identified the need for significant savings in the medium term.
-The achievement of these savings is critical in ensuring that the Council balances its budget. - 4.11.21 Progress against the budget savings targets will be closely monitored, however, lead-in times for consultation activity and increased demand on services, such as adult care and children in care demographics, mean that there is a continued risk of not achieving a balanced budget.
-Indeed, certain budget savings that were identified in the last and earlier medium-term plans have since proved to be unachievable and others have been found to substitute for them, or in the case of the remaining £13.544m of undeliverable savings, will be added back to ongoing Departmental budgets. - 4.11.22 No further increase to Departmental budgets will be considered for any savings set out in Appendix Six which later prove to be undeliverable.
+- 3.11.18 Taking account of demand-led pressures, the Council's forecast unmitigated 2023-24 overspend will be met from the Earmarked Reserves releases set out in the separate report for consideration at this meeting.
+Any balance in excess of the Earmarked Reserves releases set out in that report will be met from the reserve used for revenue budget management referred to in paragraph 3.11.25. - 3.11.19 This means that there is no planned call on the Council's General Reserve to meet 2023-24 revenue budget overspends as currently forecast.
+However, any overspends in services over and above those currently projected would see the General Reserve balance fall below £25m, once the reserves available for budget management have been depleted. - 3.11.20 The Council's FYFP has identified the need for significant savings in the medium term.
+The achievement of these savings is critical in ensuring that the Council balances its budget. - 3.11.21 Progress against the budget savings targets will be closely monitored, however, lead-in times for consultation activity and increased demand on services, such as adult care and children in care demographics, mean that there is a continued risk of not achieving a balanced budget.
+Indeed, certain budget savings that were identified in the last and earlier medium-term plans have since proved to be unachievable and others have been found to substitute for them, or in the case of the remaining £13.544m of undeliverable savings, will be added back to ongoing Departmental budgets. - 3.11.22 No further increase to Departmental budgets will be considered for any savings set out in Appendix Six which later prove to be undeliverable.
 If necessary, Departments will be responsible for bringing forward and achieving alternative savings in-year up to their allocated level.
 Any implementation delays can no longer be funded from the General Reserves.
-Executive Directors have been made aware of the need to bring forward alternative savings, to at least an equal value, should this scenario occur. - 4.11.23 In summary, whilst the Council maintains an adequate level of General Reserve, further in-year budget overspends and failure to achieve the level of budget savings required in order to balance the budget would see the balance of the General Reserve substantially depleted and lead to issues around financial sustainability that would require urgent, radical savings rather than the planned process that minimises the impacts of reductions as far as possible.
+Executive Directors have been made aware of the need to bring forward alternative savings, to at least an equal value, should this scenario occur. - 3.11.23 In summary, whilst the Council maintains an adequate level of General Reserve, further in-year budget overspends and failure to achieve the level of budget savings required in order to balance the budget would see the balance of the General Reserve substantially depleted and lead to issues around financial sustainability that would require urgent, radical savings rather than the planned process that minimises the impacts of reductions as far as possible.